evgenyb/evgenyb.github.io/_posts/2020-09-08-import-dns-zone-into-pulumi.md

 categories: [Azure, Pulumi, Infrastructure as Code, Azure DNS Zone]
 ---

 I am currently working with the materials for my upcoming [Workshop #3: Implement immutable infrastructure on Azure with Pulumi](https://www.meetup.com/Infrastructure-As-Code-User-Group-Oslo/events/272952783/) and spending a lot of time working with [Pulumi on Azure](https://www.pulumi.com/docs/get-started/azure/).
-To have a realistic POC to work with, I decided to implement CI/CD pipeline for my [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records?WT.mc_id=AZ-MVP-5003837) that handles DNS records for my `iac-labs.com` domain.
+To have a realistic POC to work with, I decided to implement CI/CD pipeline for my existing [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records?WT.mc_id=AZ-MVP-5003837) that handles DNS records for my `iac-labs.com` domain.

 ## Importing Infrastructure